 ADO74 – the first attempt by British Leyland at replacing the Mini never saw the light of day.
-It was one project, but had many faces: a wide variety of styling exercises were produced before ADO74 was cancelled in 1973, as British Leyland could not raise the £130m needed to produce it.
+It was one project, but had many faces: a wide variety of styling exercises were produced before the programme was cancelled in 1973, as British Leyland could not raise the £130m needed to produce it.

 The project suffered from having indecisive leadership – it was led by Harry Webster, but because he had worked previously at Triumph, he had little experience of packaging a small car.
 As a result, the project drifted, directionless: in short time, ADO74 grew from being a Mini replacement into something rather larger.
 Indecisiveness over the styling also resulted in many proposals being produced, none of which BLMC management were entirely happy with.

 This gallery demonstrates this more graphically than mere words ever could – and the car’s unprecedented growth is most evident when one compares the first packaging diagram with Harris Mann’s final incarnation.